I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 IV.
 Measuring Standard: Whether We Are Like Jesus Christ

-Knowing God Is Endless
+Knowing God is Endless

 - The standard by which we measure whether we know God is whether we live like Jesus Christ.

-Continuously Pursuing Until We Are Like Jesus
+Continuously Pursue Until We Are Like Jesus

-- Seeing filth and removing it is always better than thinking we are holy but not knowing our own filth.
+- Seeing filth and removing it is always better than thinking we are holy but not knowing our filth.

 V. The Endless Nature of Theology and Life

-Theology Is an Endless Ocean
+Theology is an Endless Ocean

-- God has revealed the Bible, and we need to build a godly logic system.
+- God revealed the Bible, and we need to build a godly logic system.
 This theological system is endless, like the knowledge of the sea covering the ocean.

 - Since science is endless, how much more so is theology?

-Beware of the Culture of "Drifting Along"
+Beware of the "Passing Time" Culture

 - Without growth, relying only on those "few religious tricks" will not accomplish anything.